xuankimtran/docs-1/pages/katalon-analytics/docs/setup-org-team-project.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/setup-org-team-project/invite-users-org.png" width="" height="">

 ## Create a Team

+Teams are groups of users that reflect the company's structures.
+A team is created by either Owner or Admin in an organization.
+Only members of a team can view and access the projects within that team.

 In the **Organization** view, select **Teams** > give a name to your team and click **Create**.
 You're the team Owner by default.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/setup-org-team-project/create-team.png" width="" height="">

 ## Create Projects

+A Katalon TestOps project is a handful of reports generated based on a dataset of automation test results which are imported by users.
+It would typically represent the development of automation testing work.
+A project is created only by Admins of a team with a particular name and automatically generated ID.
+There are many projects in a team.

 Select the newly created team which is displayed in the **Team** table.
 In the **Team** view, you can add members to your team and create projects for them to work on.